dcardonab/Berklee-MTEC_340/Resources/unity/script_lifecycle.md

 * Update()

+    * Called once per frame.
+Main update function for frame-to-frame updates and for update logic.

 * LateUpdate()

     * Executed after the internal animation update that runs in the Game Logic portion of the game.